A guide for car or motorcycle drivers with diabetes

 - an existing medical condition gets worse or you develop any other condition that may affect your safe driving

-If you need to notify DVA about your condition you can contact DVA:
+If you need to tell DVA about your condition you can contact DVA:

 - phone: 0300 200 7861 (lines are open Monday to Friday from 9.00 am to 5.00 pm)